 From ideation to research to program design and implementation, the lab’s multi-disciplinary team strives to bridge-the-gap between laboratory research and the real-world application of health-fitness practices by leveraging Digital Health technologies.

-The EPRL reflects a tripartite mission – research, education, and outreach—to advance the knowledge and practice of exercise physiology:
+The AEPRL reflects a tripartite mission – research, education, and outreach—to advance the knowledge and practice of exercise physiology:

 Research: To provide a platform for conducting and exploring the positive impact and protective role exercise has in the evolution of pulmonary, cardiovascular, metabolic, musculoskeletal and other high-risk degenerative diseases and non-communicable disorders.